raphaelsalaja/cambio/packages/cambio/README.md

 - Defaults to `smooth` for optimal user experience
 - Automatically switches to `reduced` if the system setting `prefers-reduced-motion: reduce` is detected
-- Can be explicitly overridden by setting `motionPreset` on the root component
+- Can be explicitly overridden by setting `motion` on the root component
 - Respects the `reduceMotion` prop for manual control

 # Dismissability